Alex Mendez: Vizela

 On July 3, 2021, it was announced that Mendez would transfer to Portuguese club F.C.
 Vizela for an undisclosed transfer fee.

 On August 6, 2021, Mendez made his debut as a starter in the Primeira Liga season opener in a 3–0 loss at home against Sporting CP.

+Tampa Bay Rowdies

+In September 2025, Mendez joined the Tampa Bay Rowdies of the USL Championship.

 International career

 Mendez has been capped by the United States at the under-17, under-20, and under-23 levels.

 In 2018, Mendez was awarded the Young Player of the Year award for the United States.

 Personal life

 Born in the United States, Mendez is of Mexican descent.